 This work is being conducted with collaboration from Dr. Paul Schreiner, research plant physiologist, USDA-ARS and Andy Gallagher, Red Hills Soils.

 In addition to the OWB grant, support was provided by Erath Family Foundation for soil moisture sensors and equipment.
 Fruit Growers Lab, Inc. donated tissue nutrient analysis services.

 Characterizing Willamette Valley Soil Moisture and Grapevine Response under Drying Seasonal Conditions

 - Characterize soil moisture conditions throughout the season among different soil types common to Willamette Valley wine grape production.

 - Determine vine water status, growth, and berry development response to weather and soil moisture conditions throughout the season among different soil types.

 Most Oregon vineyard businesses do not have budgets to support soil moisture and plant water stress monitoring and often are making best-guess estimates on when to initiate irrigation or vineyard floor management practices that influence soil moisture.
 This project will generate regionally-specific information about soil water content, climatic conditions, and the impacts of these factors on vine growth that will aid others (e.g., growers, management companies, consultants) to determine best management practices.

 Progress so far:

-We will continue monitoring soil moisture and environmental data and taking measurements on vine growth and fruit development through 2022.
+We will continue to this project through the 2021 and 2022 growing seasons.
 Results of the study will be summarized and compared with other soil moisture monitoring efforts in other Willamette Valley research blocks and with the local technical group to determine how the research compares with other vineyards in the region.
-This work will lead to future research on the soil moisture impacts of vineyard floor practices.
+We will develop future research projects that will build upon foundational knowledge gained from this study (e.g., timing and type of vineyard floor practices).